 Larger values of elpd indicate better predictive success, that is a higher probability of the observed data given the model M, the covariate vector (Xi), and all of the data used to fit the model (Y-K, i∈K).

 We have not summed elpd values to generate BPIC values (Link et al. 2019); rather, we have compared model-based estimates of mean difference in elpd between pairs of models.
 To compare the prediction error between pairs of models, we calculated the difference in the elpd of each observed count (Yi) under models 1 and 2, as δi,M1-M2elpd= logf1Yi|Y-i,Xi-logf2Yi|Y-i,Xi, so that positive values of δi,M1-M2elpd indicate more support for model 1.
-We analysed these δielpdvalues using an additional hierarchical Bayesian model to account for the imbalances in the BBS-data among years and regions, and the inherent uncertainty associated with any cross-validation statistic (Vehtari et al. 2017, and Link et al. 2017).
+We analysed these δielpdvalues using an additional Bayesian hierarchical model to account for the imbalances in the BBS-data among years and regions, and the inherent uncertainty associated with any cross-validation statistic (Vehtari et al. 2017, and Link et al. 2017).
 This model treated the elpd differences for a count from a given year t and stratum s (δi,s,telpd) as having a t-distribution with an estimated variance (σδ2) and degrees of freedom (ν).
 That is,

 δi,s,telpd=tμi,σΔ2,ν